-Mattresses are recycled and accepted at no charge (box springs not included).
+Mattresses and box springs are accepted at no charge for recycling.

 If you are a Mountain View resident living in a house, condo, townhouse or trailer park, you may exchange one of the three On Call Plus Clean Up Appointments for a Voucher to self-haul items to the Station.
 Allow a week for mailing the voucher.
 Click on Clean Up Programs & Dump Vouchers for more information.